What is Linux VPS Hosting?

 In a similar way to cPanel, SPanel helps users manage their web hosting accounts as well.
 SPanel was wholly developed by ScalaHosting and comes with similar, if not superior, capabilities to cPanel.

-Through SPanel, users can also manipulate all facets of their accounts like manage their websites, webmail, and more.
-It is available as an option on ScalaHosting VPS plans and the ease with which cPanel accounts can be ported over is a strong selling point.
+Through SPanel, users can also manipulate all facets of their accounts, like managing their websites, webmail, and more.
+It is available as an option on ScalaHosting managed VPS plans, and the ease with which cPanel accounts can be ported over is a strong selling point.

-Being built by ScalaHosting, SPanel also means that it isn’t subject to arbitrary price increases in licensing like many competitors.
-In fact, you get to use it for free with your ScalaHosting VPS plans and that includes free migration as well.
+IMPORTANT: SPanel also means that it isn’t subject to arbitrary price increases in licensing like many competitors.
+In fact, you get to use it for free with your ScalaHosting managed VPS plans, and that includes free migration as well.

-SPanel supports various web servers including Apache, LiteSpeed, and Nginx as well.
-As a whole, you get better performance, inclusive services, and most importantly – freedom from the shackles of licensing.
+SPanel supports various web servers, including Apache, LiteSpeed, and Nginx.
+Overall, you get better server performance, inclusive services, and, most importantly – freedom from the shackles of licensing.

 Popular Linux Versions for Hosting

-Of course, as with everything else, each of these have their own degrees of popularity within the user community.
-Several Linux versions have gained popularity for use in web servers over the years.
+Of course, each of these has its own degree of popularity within the user community.
+Several Linux versions have gained popularity for use in web and physical servers over the years.
 These include CentOS, Debian, Ubuntu, and OpenSUSE.